rosell-dk/dom-util-for-webp/README.md

 `PictureTags` currently uses regular expressions to do the replacing.
 There are plans to change implementation to use `Sunra\PhpSimple\HtmlDomParser`, like our `ImageUrlReplacer` class does.

+## Platforms
+Works on (at least):
+OS: Ubuntu (22.04, 20.04), Windows (2022, 2019), Mac OS (11, 10.15)
+PHP: 5.6 - 8.2 (also tested 8.3 and 8.4 development versions in October 2023)

+Each new release will be tested on all combinations of OSs and PHP versions that are [supported](https://github.com/marketplace/actions/setup-php-action) by GitHub-hosted runners.
+Except that we do not below PHP 5.6.

+Testing consists of running the unit tests.
+The code in this library is almost completely covered by tests (~95% coverage).

+Release 0.7.0 has been tested in PHP: 5.6 - 8.2 on the following OSs: Ubuntu (22.04, 20.04, 18.04), Windows (2022, 2019), Mac OS (13, 12, 11, 10.15).
+Code coverage: ~97%

 ## Do you like what I do?
 Perhaps you want to support my work, so I can continue doing it :)